EmbarkStudios/cargo-deny/docs/src/checks/licenses/cfg.md

 ### The `exceptions` field (optional)

-The license configuration generally applies the entire crate graph, but this means that allowing a specific license applies to all possible crates, even if only 1 crate actually uses that license.
+The license configuration generally applies to the entire crate graph, but this means that allowing any one license applies to all possible crates, even if only 1 crate actually uses that license.
 The `exceptions` field is meant to allow licenses only for particular crates, to make a clear distinction between licenses which you are fine with everywhere, versus ones which you want to be